manoelcampos/xml2lua/README.md

 How to use
 ----------
-A simplified example which parses an XML directly from an string is presented below:
+A simplified example which parses an XML directly from a string is presented below:

 ```lua
 dofile("xml.lua")